 MOOT HELP!!
-Postal RuleWatch
+Postal RuleWatch this thread

 Texas Plc are a large multi-national oil company.
 They are seeking to expand their business in South America and purchase the drilling rights to a large and potentially lucrative oil filed in Brazil.
 On the strength of this purchase the market value of Texas Plc’s shares rises to £500 per share.